 The Government has announced it is increasing support through the third instalment of the UK-wide Self-Employment Income Support Scheme, with people receiving 80% of their average trading profits for November.
 The claims window is now open.

-Loan schemes application deadlines extended to January 31 2021
+Loan schemes application deadlines extended to March 31st 2021

-Updated guidance on support available for the self-employed
+Support available for the self-employed

 Businesses: information and support

 Government Update 22nd January 2021

 New Government guidance is now available on two coronavirus funding schemes for businesses in England - the Local Restrictions Support Grants (LRSG (Closed) Addendum) and the Closed Business Lockdown Payment.